proacd.conf(5) ProL2TP Manual proacd.conf(5)

 profile named 'public'.

-vate' will instead be forwarded down a session created by proacd on the
+'private' will instead be forwarded down a session created by proacd on

-tial LCP negotiation with proacd itself, which will offer CHAP or EAP
+initial LCP negotiation with proacd itself, which will offer CHAP or

-tion parameters.
-The RADIUS server may then accept or decline to
+authentication parameters.
+The RADIUS server may then accept or decline

 attributes sufficient to enable proacd to negotiate the endpoint for